 All in all, we highly recommend this for both beginners and intermediate game developers.

-Next up we have a desktop for game developers who work on low key games.
-This is a highly affordable desktop for those on a budget.
+Next up we have a desktop for game developers who either work on low key games or for those who are just learning the ropes of game development.
+Basically, this is a highly affordable desktop for those on a budget.

 If your game development centers around 2D games or very simple 3D games, then we recommend this as the best desktop for game development.

 Like the previous desktop, this too features a mid range AMD Ryzen 5 3600 processor.
 Therefore, as far as the minimum CPU requirements go, you are covered by the processing power.

 As far as the GPU goes, this features the AMD Radeon RX 5500.
 This is a mid range GPU by AMD and in terms of performance it is weaker than the NVIDIA GTX 1660S.

 Hence, for advanced 3D game modeling, this system may not be perfect for you.